RicardoSaca/scraper/README.md

 ## Demo
 ![linkedin-scraper-demo](https://github.com/RicardoSaca/scraper/blob/main/demo.gif)

 The scrapping is seen at 2x the speed to lower the file size.
+Quality was compromised due to hositng issues.

 ### Disclamer
 Scrapping linkedin can lead to your profile being banned or suspnded.
 It is recommended to use an account that is not your main one.